• Skip to main content

 Coolest Siem Reap Neighbourhood – Where to Stay, Eat, Drink and Shop in Wat Bo Village

 Meet the coolest Siem Reap neighbourhood, Wat Bo Village on the east bank of Siem Reap River.
 Home to urban farm-to-table restaurants, convivial cafés and atmospheric bars, street food trucks and pop-up riverside bars, a spot of fab shopping, and a busy student quarter.
-Wat Bo Village is also theaddress of Miss Wong, Siem Reap’s best cocktail bar.
+Wat Bo Village is also the address of Miss Wong, Siem Reap’s best cocktail bar.
 Reason enough to make it your address on your next stay.

 So let’s get this straight so your expectations aren’t too high: it’s true that Wat Bo Village is a little pocket of cool in lovely Siem Reap and a fantastic base for your Siem Reap stay.
 But it’s a launching pad for something far cooler: Angkor Wat and Angkor Archaeological Park.
 Wat Bo Village is not the third coolest neighbourhood in the world, Wat Bo Village is not even the coolest neighbourhood in Asia.

-But Wat Bo Village certainly has its charm and we love our little neighbourhood.
+Wat Bo Village certainly has its charm and we love our little neighbourhood.
 Because it is little.
 It takes just 15 minutes to walk from one side of Wat Bo Village to the other if you walk slowly.
-And you’d be hard-pressed to spend a whole day in Wat Bo Village, unless you spent half that day lying by the stunning swimming pool at Viroths or Treeline, reading a book at Footprints Cafe, or meditating with the monks at Wat Bo pagoda.
+You’d be hard-pressed to spend a whole day in Wat Bo Village, unless you spent half that day lying by the stunning swimming pool at Viroths or Treeline, reading a book at Footprints Cafe, or meditating with the monks at Wat Bo pagoda.
 Trust us.
 We live here.

 Coolest Siem Reap Neighbourhood – Where to Stay, Shop, Eat and Drink in Wat Bo Village

 Siem Reap is a city of villages and like the chic shopping quarter of Kandal Village before it, Wat Bo Village has quietly evolved into one of Siem Reap’s coolest neighbourhoods in recent years.
 Shaded by lofty trees, the leafy riverside, with its new walking paths and fairy-lights, is dotted with street food carts and pop-up bars.
-Tucked down narrow side streets are some of Siem Reap’s best restaurants, cocktail bars and light-filled cafés.
+Tucked down narrow side streets are some of Siem Reap’s best restaurants, cocktail bars and cafés.

 Wat Bo Road itself is peppered with noodle eateries, hot pot restaurants and smoky barbecue joints, and while the promising food truck scene is no longer, a handful of buzzy new local spots appealing primarily to Cambodians (signage only in Khmer) have opened in recent months.

 It’s been a slow transformation, as it was back in early 2015 when I reported on ‘the birth of Cambodian cool’ at Kandal Village and Siem Reap’s East Bank Evolution for Cambodia’s national newspaper, the Phnom Penh Post.
-Until recently, the neighbourhood was best known for the 18th century Buddhist monastery and pagoda, Wat Bo, its walls clad with wonderful 19th century murals.
+Until recently, Wat Bo neighbourhood was best known for the 18th century Buddhist monastery and pagoda, Wat Bo, its walls clad with wonderful 19th century murals.

 By 2015, Kandal Village, centred on and around hip Hup Guan Street, had established itself as Siem Reap’s most stylish neighbourhood, boasting a dozen or so modish businesses, including Louise Loubatiere’s beautiful interiors shop, quirky concept store Trunkh, the excellent Little Red Fox Espresso café, and the lovely Sirivan boutique.
 In the years since, Kandal Village has been on every savvy travellers Siem Reap to-do list and remains Siem Reap’s hippest destination – on the west bank.